FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_transfer_steps.md

 {
-    "title": "Transfer steps",
+    "title": "Requester and server modes",
     "linkTitle": "Transfer steps",
     "weight": "200"
-}# Requester and server modes

-Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the [Introduction](../../../cft_intro_install/preface/introduction).
+}Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the Introduction.
 This section describes the transfer steps in relation to each mode.

 -   In